 When it comes to home patient care, there are a few guidelines that can be very helpful in surgical wound care:

 It is very important to take care of the cleanliness of the wound in a home nursing facility while taking care of any surgical wound.
-Hygiene of the patient as well as that of the caregiver is extremely essential in order to take care of any kind of wound.
+Hygiene of the patient as well as that of the caregiver/professional nurse is extremely essential in order to take care of any kind of wound.
 Washing hands with a sterilizer is the most significant step in initiating proper dressing of the wound, whether it is home patient care or hospital care.

 - Removing old dressing & Putting a new one

 Keeping the dressing on for more than a day can be very critical for any kind of wound.
-A male nurse staff or female nurse staff should know that it exaggerates the chances of infection and can be very harmful for the wound.
+A male nurse staff or female nurse staff should know that it exaggerates the chances of infection and can be very harmful to the wound.
 Changing the dressing on daily basis as per the referred wound wash and medicine to prevent it from any kind of contaminations is important as it helps in healing of a wound.